qaul/qaul.net/netmod-tcp/README.md

 it thinks they should know about each other (the parameters being: it knowing both endpoints, neither setting "DO_NOT_ADVERTISE", and non-trivial packet numbers flowing from one to the other).

+## Current Testing Methods

+Working using qaul-hubd rn:

+`cargo run -p qaul-hubd -- --peers clients/hubd/peers.txt --port 9001` on one and `cargo run -p qaul-hubd -- --peers clients/hubd/peers2.txt --port 9000` on the other.